-- Stadler obtained construction permits and has selected a steel structure contractor for their new Salt Lake City manufacturing facility. - Preliminary Design Reviews (PDRs) for EMU systems continue and design review packages being finalized. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA PMOC, Safety and Quality Assurance personnel, and PCEP Program Scheduling. - The PCEP team continues to address system-wide interface issues involving the emerging EMU design and the existing wayside infrastructure, the electrification project, and the CBOSS/Positive Train Control (PTC) Project. - The extrusions and machined parts for the first four car shells continue to be shipped and staged at Stadler's facility in Switzerland. - Conducted onsite meeting and Caltrain facility tour with FRA. - Conducted Hazard Identification Safety Workshop, established Safety Committee membership, and held first EMU Safety Committee Meeting.
+- Stadler has selected for their Salt Lake City area new manufacturing and assembly facility a building steel structure contractor and supplier of the facility overhead crane.
+Design engineering has commenced on the electrified test track. - Preliminary Design Reviews (PDRs) for EMU systems continue and design review packages being finalized. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor (PMOC), Safety and Quality Assurance personnel, and PCEP Program Scheduling. - The PCEP team continues to address system-wide interface issues involving the emerging EMU design and the existing wayside infrastructure. - The extrusions and machined parts for the first four car shells continue to be delivered to Stadler's facility in Switzerland. - Aluminum car shell subassemblies are being fabricated by Staler.
+Subassemblies are later "spliced" together by Stadler to make complete car shells. - Regular communications with the FRA continue. - Car shell subassembly welding and machining underway.

-- Completion of PDRs and finalization of all PDR packages at 65% design phase. - Continue to work with the FRA on EMU compliance issues. - Car shell subassembly welding and machining to commence.
+- Work toward completion of PDRs and finalization of all PDR packages at 65% design phase. - Continue to work with the FRA on EMU compliance issues.